 In early recovery, many of those numbed feelings come back; usually without rhyme or reason.
 We are crying when others are laughing and have times that we are giddy when everyone else is serious.
 For most of us, it is an emotionally confusing time.

-Many people talk about the roller coaster of emotions in early recovery.
-This is an apt description for many, I found that mine did not have the predictable lead up that you have with the roller coaster ride.
+Many people talk about the roller coaster of emotions in early recovery, and this is an apt description for many.
+I found that mine did not have the predictable lead up that you have with the roller coaster ride.

 It was difficult never knowing when these repressed feelings would pop up.
 I felt embarrassed when I would get angry, and even in early recovery knew that the intensity of the anger was not appropriate for the situation.
 Click To Tweet